 Tom and Yuki

 Tom, 35, met Yuki at a Kyoto festival while traveling.
 Their whirlwind romance hit a snag when Yuki’s family disapproved of an American match.
-In sessions, we focused on building trust through cultural respect.
+In sessions, we focused on building trust through the respect to backgrounds of partners.
 Tom learned basic Japanese phrases and joined Yuki’s family for New Year’s celebrations.
 “Dr. Peggy showed us how to turn differences into strengths,” Yuki said.
 They’ve been married two years and run a small business together.

 These cases show that intercultural gaps can challenge but also enrich relationships.
 My EFT approach helps couples find common ground and turns potential conflicts into deeper bonds.
 I’ve seen divorce rates for American-Japanese marriages hover around 12%, far below the U.S. average of 40%, proving these relationships can last with the right tools.